 August is National Hair Loss Awareness month, and there is no better time to introduce innovative treatment options.
 Now there’s a hair transplant method that involves using the hair you still have.
 And the best part is that it does not include the prominent scar or the accompanying pain associated with current practices.

-“No one likes to lose their hair,” said Paul Savage, M.D., of Chicago-based anti-aging medical practice, Agenixs, who has begun offering NeoGraft to his patients.
+“No one likes to lose their hair,” said Paul Savage, M.D., of Chicago-based integrative medicine medical practice, Agenixs, who has begun offering NeoGraft to his patients.

 “NeoGraft is an exciting option for men and women who are losing their hair, because the process is almost undetectable, and the recovery time is much quicker than with older treatment techniques,” Savage said.